kazeburo/POSIX-strftime-Compiler/README.md

 # DESCRIPTION

-POSIX::strftime::Compiler compiles strftime's format to perl and generates formatted string.
+POSIX::strftime::Compiler compiles strftime's format to perl.
+And generates formatted string.
+Because this module compiles strftime to perl code, it has good performance.

-POSIX::strftime::Compiler has compatibility with GNU strftime, But only supports "C" LOCALE.
+POSIX::strftime::Compiler has compatibility with GNU's strftime, but only supports "C" locale.
-It's useful for logging and servers.
+It's useful for loggers and servers.

 # METHDO